gdm413229/swwmgz_m/ExtendedLore.md

 The "mad dictator god", who ruled a world bearing his own name.
 Associated with several artifacts found within the massive crater where the heart of his empire once was.
-Among them the most notable are the "Nekrodero", "Ynykron", "Kyshyje" and "Myssup" artifacts, four weapons that would have been used by his personal elite knights, known as the "Warriors of World's End".
+Among them the most notable are the "Nekrodero", "Ynykron", "Kyshyje" and "Mykradvo" artifacts, four weapons that would have been used by his personal elite knights, known as the "Warriors of World's End".

 After his assassination, a massive crater was found where his throne once